Hammerman Area of Gunpowder State Park 7200 Graces Quarters Road Chase, MD 21027 Official Website

 - Top co-ed relay team

 Parking for the Baltimore Triathlon is available within the park in designated areas.
 Attendants will be present to direct traffic the morning of the race.
-We encourage carpooling to minimize impact on the park and expedite parking in the morning.

 Timing & Results